 Each site operates a bit differently, but the gist is this: You compose a personal ad about yourself that typically includes a photo, vital statistics, your income range, level of education, likes and dislikes, and so on.

-contemptibly small in amount
+contemptibly small in amount or size

 This leaves only about 30 percent of the users with “average” looks, including a

 paltry 1 percent with “less than average” looks—which suggests that the typical online dater is either a fabulist, a narcissist, or simply resistant to the meaning of “average.”